CartoDB/mobile-sdk/doc/sdk_with_carto.md

   `CartoSQLService` is a high-level interface for CARTO SQL Service.
 The mobile service can be used to query data from CARTO databases using explicit SQL queries

-## Manage Mobile Maps by Endpoint URLs
+## Loading Mobile Maps

-You can also manage mobile maps by defining mobile specific-features in the URL end-points for CARTO APIs.
+You can also manage mobile rendering by defining how mobile features load with the CARTO APIs and with the CARTO Builder.
 For example:

 - To use **raster map tiles**, define the tile URL for RasterTileLayer